bernardjezua/bernardjezua/README.md

 </div>

 ### <div align="center">Hello World!
 My name is Bern.
-I'm a 22-year-old UX/UI designer and front-end developer based in Los Baños, Philippines.
+I'm a 22-year-old mobile UI/UX designer and front-end developer based in Los Baños, Philippines.
 Aspiring to be a full-stack developer, nice to meet you!</div>

 - ✨ Currently in love with mobile development.
 I aspire to be a full-stack developer in web development and make applications for both iOS and Android.